jefflunt/nmspec/README.md

 * [Ruby 3.0.x][ruby-lang]
 * [GDScript 3.4.stable][gdscript]

-`nmspec` came out of a online game project where the backend was written in Ruby, and the frontend build with the Godot game engine, which includes the embedded scripting language, GDSCript.
+`nmspec` came out of a online game project where the backend is written in Ruby, and the frontend is built with the Godot game engine, which includes the embedded scripting language, GDSCript.

 # Sample usage